Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 10 Cassia Diffuser Blends

-Add one of the cassia essential oil recipes below to your diffuser with recommended water for your diffuser tank.
+Add one of the cassia essential oil recipes below to your diffuser with the recommended water for your machine.
 I like to use a 100-200 ml water tank diffuser but you can use whatever size you prefer.
+Adjust the drops as desired.

 1. Fall Is in the Air |